redhat-na-ssa/demo-ai-weaviate/README.md

 consists of a short description along with sampling of financial metrics such as market capitalization, book value and earnings per share just to name a few.
 A user can then query the database using a natural language and Weaviate will return companies that are most similar to the concept.
-Finally, a generative search is performed using a [GPT-3](https://openai.com/blog/openai-api/) large language model (LLM) to generate a financial summary which is presented to the user.
-It is important to note that the summary is based on the financial data from the original company overview database and not the GPT-3 model.
+Finally, a generative search is performed using the [llama3](https://github.com/meta-llama/llama3.git) large language model (LLM) to generate a financial summary which is presented to the user.
+It is important to note that the summary is based on the financial data from the original company overview database and not the LLM.

 ![financial-rag](images/finance-rag.png "Financial summary using RAG") *Application Screen Shot*